You have been invited to conduct research in Denmark, but you will not be employed in Denmark.

-Your employer must fill in one of two parts of the form.
-Your employer must be the first to fill in his or her part.
-When your employer has completed his or her part, a reference number and password will be shown, which your employer must pass on to you.
+Your research institution must fill in one of two parts of the form.
+Your research institution must be the first to fill in their part.
+When your research institution has completed their part, a reference number and password will be shown, which your research institution must pass on to you.
 You are then able to open the online application and complete your part.

-If you have granted your employer power of attorney to handle the application on your behalf, your employer must use the AR6 online form.
-This form is only filled in by the employer.
+If you have granted your research institution power of attorney to handle the application on your behalf, your research institution must use the AR6 online form.
+This form is only filled in by the research insititution.

 Please note that, as a rule, SIRI will refuse your application for a residence permit on new grounds, if the application is submitted prematurely in relation to the wished for start date for your stay in Denmark.